 "Thank you so much for your reply!
 Everything you told me worked like a charm.
 To be honest...I didn't even expect a reply.
 I've emailed companies so many times and as far as I can recall...this is the very first time someone ever even bothered to reply at all.
 You not only replied...but you replied promptly—and—actually solved my problems!"

 See the installation instructions here.

 PDFpen or PDFpenPro 6 can only be upgraded for free via download of the direct-purchase version of PDFpen or PDFpenPro 6, not via the Mac App Store version.
 When you launch the downloaded app, you'll be prompted to locate your PDFpen 5 Mac App Store receipt file, as that can only be read with your permission.
 Once your receipt is verified, PDFpen or PDFpenPro 6 will offer to contact our server and issue you a license to the direct purchase version.

-The latest versions of PDFpen and PDFpenPro are compatible with the latest versions of 10.8 and 10.9.
+The latest versions of PDFpen and PDFpenPro are compatible with the latest version of 10.9.
 Find more details on version support in Mavericks here.

 Yes, if you are the only user of those computers.
 If you have multiple computers used by more than one person in the same household, you can purchase a Family Pack license, which covers 5 computers in the same household.
 (Click here for more information.)